xarafeddine/expense-tracker/Readme.md

 - Users can delete an expense.
 - Users can view all expenses.
 - Users can view a summary of all expenses.
-- Users can view a summary of expenses for a specific month (of current year).
+- Users can view a summary of expenses for a specific month (for the current year).
 - users can filter expenses by category.
-- users can set a budget for each month and show a warning when the user exceeds the budget.
 - users can export expenses to a CSV file.

 ## Usage